speeding-up-science-workshops/Metabarcoding_TARA_Oceans_TimeSeries/README.md

 Open the binder and then click “knit” this will produce and html document with the Rcode and figures.

+Note that there are only four time points associated with this data therefore, whilst it serves as a good example for the code - the analysis are very limited.

 Example Output: [Abundance of family over time](Abundance_of_grass_pollen_over_time.png)

 Summary